 Plant this cutting into a small pot containing a slightly moist, well-draining potting mix.
 At least one of the nodes should be below the surface level of the soil.

 Keep the cutting in a consistently warm (68° degrees Fahrenheit) sheltered area that provides bright, indirect light.
 Water is enough to keep the soil slightly moist.

 Using this simple method, you should see new growth within a couple of weeks.
 In addition to this method of string of turtles leaf propagation, there are a number of other successful ways to propagate the String of Turtles.

 In this article, we explore the possibilities.
 Read on to learn more.

 How To Propagate Peperomia Prostrata Plants

-String of Turtles is a semi-succulent, rambling plant bearing variegated, rounded leaves that look very much like a turtle shell.
-As a rambler, this plant has a propensity for propagation.
+The string of Turtles is a semi-succulent, rambling plant bearing variegated, rounded leaves that look very much like a turtle shell.
+As a rambler, this plant has a propensity for a string of turtles propagation.